doocs/leetcode/solution/0100-0199/0100.Same Tree/README_EN.md

 The time complexity is $O(\min(m, n))$, and the space complexity is $O(\min(m, n))$.
 Here, $m$ and $n$ are the number of nodes in the two binary trees, respectively.
 The space complexity mainly depends on the number of layers of recursive calls, which will not exceed the number of nodes in the smaller binary tree.

-**Solution 2: BFS**

-We can also use the BFS iterative method to solve this problem.

-First, add the root nodes of the two binary trees to two queues.
-Each time, take out one node from each of the two queues and perform the following comparison operations.
-If the values of the two nodes are not the same, then the structures of the two binary trees are definitely different.
-If the values of the two nodes are the same, then determine whether the child nodes of the two nodes are null.
-If only the left child node of one node is null, then the structures of the two binary trees are definitely different.
-If only the right child node of one node is null, then the structures of the two binary trees are definitely different.
-If the structures of the left and right child nodes are the same, then add the left and right child nodes of the two nodes to the two queues respectively.
-For the next iteration, take out one node from each of the two queues for comparison.
-When both queues are empty at the same time, it means that we have compared all the nodes, and the structures of the two binary trees are completely the same.

-The time complexity is $O(\min(m, n))$, and the space complexity is $O(\min(m, n))$.
-Here, $m$ and $n$ are the number of nodes in the two binary trees, respectively.
-The space complexity mainly depends on the number of elements in the queue, which will not exceed the number of nodes in the smaller binary tree.

 <!-- tabs:start -->

-### **Python3**

 ```python
 # Definition for a binary tree node.